mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ---
 ## 2025

++ [2025-03-22] Our two papers ("FAST:An FHE Accelerator for Scalable-parallelism with Tunable-bit" and "FAST:An FHE Accelerator for Scalable-parallelism with Tunable-bit") and one collaborative paper ("XHarvest: Rethinking High-Performance and Cost-Efficient SSD Architecture with CXL-Driven Harvesting") have been accepted by ISCA 2025!
+Congrats to all!
 + [2025-02-15] One collaborative paper "ALLMod: Exploring Area-Efficiency of LUT-based Large Number Modular Reduction via Hybrid Workloads" has been accepted by DAC 2025!
 Congrats to all collaborators!
 + [2025-02-10] I will serve as the TPC member of MICRO 2025.
 + [2025-01-28] Our collaborative paper "An Efficient Delta Compression Framework Seamlessly Integrated into Inline Deduplication" has been accepted by ACM Transactions on Storage.
 Congrats to all collaborators!